Deadline for Applying for Examination Access Arrangements (2020/21)

-Students with disabilities, specific learning difficulties like dyslexia and short-term conditions (e.g. broken limbs, pregnancy) can apply to the Disability and Dyslexia Service for Special Examination Arrangements (SEA's).
+Students with disabilities, specific learning differences like dyslexia and short-term conditions (e.g. broken limbs, pregnancy) can apply to the Disability and Dyslexia Service for Examination Access Arrangements (EAA).

 The role of the Disability and Dyslexia Service (DDS) is to agree appropriate arrangements with the student.
-This is part of QMULs legal responsibility to offer its disabled students ‘reasonable adjustments’, as outlined in the Equality Act (2010).
+This is part of Queen Mary's legal responsibility to offer its disabled students ‘reasonable adjustments’, as outlined in the Equality Act (2010).

-All applications for special examination arrangements must be accompanied by medical evidence in the case of a disability or a diagnostic report in the case of a student with a specific learning difficulty such as dyslexia.
-This evidence must be in the English language and should be dated no more than two years prior to the date on the student’s application for special examination arrangements in the case of medical evidence or after the student’s sixteenth birthday in the case of students with specific learning difficulties.
+All applications for examination access arrangements must be accompanied by medical evidence in the case of a disability or a diagnostic report in the case of a student with a specific learning difference such as dyslexia.
+This evidence must be in the English language and should be dated no more than two years prior to the date on the student’s application for examination access arrangements in the case of medical evidence or after the student’s sixteenth birthday in the case of students with specific learning differences.

-As QMUL deals with students from Medicine and Dentistry slightly differently from those from the other two faculties the following text explains the procedures for all students at QMUL wishing to apply for examination arrangements.
+As QMUL deals with students from the School of Medicine and Dentistry slightly differently from those from the other two faculties the following text explains the procedures for all students at QMUL wishing to apply for examination access arrangements.

-To apply for exam arrangements students should complete the application form (available at the bottom of this page) by the deadline stated on the form.
-This is the latest date by which DDS can guarantee that special exam arrangements can be implemented for the end of year examinations.
+To apply for exam access arrangements students should complete the application form (available via MySis) by the deadline stated above.
+This is the latest date by which DDS can guarantee that exam access arrangements can be implemented for the end of semester/year examinations.

 Applications can be made after this date, but it is possible that they will not be in place until the following academic year.

-If you are dissatisfied with the outcome of your request for special examination arrangements you will need to request for this decision to be reviewed.
-For more information about the review procedure please see QMUL's Special Examination Arrangements Policy and Terms of Reference documents (available at the bottom of this page)
+If you are dissatisfied with the outcome of your request for examination access arrangements you will need to request for this decision to be reviewed.
+For more information about the review procedure please see QMUL's Examination Access Arrangements Policy and Terms of Reference documents (available at the bottom of this page)

 Recommendations will usually be made for the lifetime of a student’s academic programme.
 The exceptions to this are where students request a review or amendment to their agreed recommendations or where a student has a temporary condition, such as a broken arm, that could reasonably be expected to recover from.
 In such cases the student would need to reapply the following academic year.

-To apply for special examination arrangements Medicine and Dentistry students should complete the application form (available at the bottom of this page).
+To apply for examination access arrangements Medicine and Dentistry students should complete the application form (available via Mysis).

 Students taking the final clinical exams in dentistry can request to circulate to the examiners the following document:

-Please note that the Special Examination Arrangements (SEA) and Special Circumstances Affecting Placements (SCAP) processes are different.
-As such, students who require Special Examination Arrangements and Special Circumstances Affecting Placements need to apply for both separately.
-SEA applications are administered by the Disability and Dyslexia Service - please follow the details above.
-SCAP applications are administered by the School of Medicine and Dentistry.
-Please note that SCAP applications are for one year only, and as such students with ongoing requirements will need to reapply every academic year.
+Please note that the Examination Access Arrangements (EAA) and Exceptional Circumstances Affecting Placements (ECAP) processes are different.
+As such, students who require Examination Access Arrangements and Exceptional Circumstances Affecting Placements need to apply for both separately.
+EAA applications are administered by the Disability and Dyslexia Service - please follow the details above.
+ECAP applications are administered by the School of Medicine and Dentistry.
+ECAP Forms and Guidance Notes are available via QM+, on your "Year".
 Students should contact the Student Office (Garrod Building) for more information.

 QMUL has a responsibility under the Equality Act 2010 to accommodate the needs of pregnant students, who form one of the ‘protected characteristics’ covered by the legislation.
 Pregnant students should present a MATB1 certificate to confirm their pregnancy to the Disability and Dyslexia Service who will be then able to recommend the provision of 25% additional time to compensate for the fact that they may need to leave the exam hall more frequently than their peers to use the bathroom.
 It is also advisable that pregnant students are sat near the door of the examination venue to minimise disruption to other students if and when they need to leave the exam room.